 - 5.1 The Union will designate Representatives to handle the day-to-day administration of this Collective Agreement.
-Such representatives, after providing advance notice, will identify themselves to the authorized representative of the Owner and Employer and will be free to observe the progress and conduct of the work and to conduct normal Union business associated with the administration of this Collective Agreement.
-The Union undertakes that these representatives will not unduly interfere in any way with said work. - 5.2 The Accredited Union Representative reserves the right to appoint or remove a steward or stewards on any job where workmen are employed under the terms of this Agreement. - 5.3 The Employer shall be notified in writing when a steward is appointed and when such stewards cease to act as stewards. - 5.4 Stewards will be responsible for their regularly assigned work onbehalf of the Employer. - 5.5 Such stewards shall be allowed sufficient time to see that the provisions of this Agreement are observed. - 5.6 No steward shall be discriminated against by the Employer because of the performance of her/his duties as a steward. - 5.7 The Chief Steward shall be notified in advance, when reasonably possible, of all overtime.
-The Chief Steward shall provide the name of the steward who will work the overtime.
-If no steward is available to work the overtime then the Employer will have no
+Such representatives, after providing advance notice, will identify themselves to the authorized representative of the Owner and Employer and will be free to observe the progress and conduct of the work and to conduct normal union business associated with the administration of this Collective Agreement.
+The Union undertakes that these representatives will not unduly interfere in any way with said work. - 5.2 The Accredited Union Representative reserves the right to appoint or remove a steward or stewards on any job where workers are employed under the terms of this Agreement. - 5.3 The Employer shall be notified in writing when a steward is appointed and when such stewards cease to act as stewards. - 5.4 Stewards will be responsible for their regularly assigned work on behalf of the Employer. - 5.5 Such stewards shall be allowed sufficient time to see that the provisions of this Agreement are observed. - 5.6 No steward shall be discriminated against by the Employer because of the performance of his duties as a steward. - 5.7 The Chief Steward shall be notified in advance of all overtime.
+Notification is to be provided first via phone call and if unable to reach Chief Steward, an email notification is considered sufficient notification.
+The Chief Steward shall provide the name of the steward, who is capable to perform the work, who will work the overtime.
+If no steward is available to work the overtime, then the Employer will have no further obligation under this Section. - 5.8 Where appropriate and where more than one steward is required, one steward shall be appointed Chief Steward. - 5.9 Where the Employer has only one steward appointed for a job; such steward will receive the same consideration given a Chief Steward. - 5.10 The Chief Steward shall be the last to be laid off as long as he is capable of performing the remaining work. - 5.11 The Employer shall receive the approval of the Accredited Union Representative prior to transferring a Chief Steward to another Project. - 5.12 As the parties recognize the responsibilities of the Health and Safety Representative/Joint Health & Safety Committee member, this individual will be among the last five (5) employees kept on a project, providing she/he is capable of performing the remaining work. - 5.13 If management feels that the Health and Safety representative/Joint Health & Safety Committee member is not discharging her/his health and safety duties in a manner that follows the intent and spirit of the legislation, the Employer may refer the issue to the grievance procedure.

-- further obligation under this Section. - 5.8 Where appropriate and where more than one steward is required, one steward shall be appointed Chief Steward. - 5.9 Where the Employer has only one steward appointed for a job, such steward will receive the same consideration given a Chief Steward. - 5.10 The Chief Steward shall be the last to be laid off as long as she/he is capable of performing the remaining work. - 5.11 The Employer shall receive the approval of the Union Representative prior to transferring a Chief Steward to another Project. - 5.12 As the parties recognize the responsibilities of the Health and Safety Representative/Joint Health & Safety Committee member, this individual will be among the last five (5) Employees kept on a project, providing she/he is capable of performing the remaining work. - 5.13 If management feels that the Health and Safety representative/Joint Health & Safety Committee member is not discharging her/his health and safety duties in a manner that follows the intent and spirit of the legislation, the Employer may refer the issue to the grievance procedure. - 5.14 No Foreperson or Subforeperson who is acting in a supervisory capacity shall be permitted to act as a Steward or as a Health & Safety Representative.
+5.14 No foreperson or sub-foreperson who is acting in a supervisory capacity shall be permitted to act as a Steward or as a Health & Safety Representative.